 The WCP identified recommended control measures to address Cryptosporidium and pathogens in the watershed.
-The WCP control measures include supporting the installation of manure storage basins and vegetated buffers on ten farms throughout the Schuylkill River watershed, implementation of a Comprehensive Nutrient Management Plan at five farms, planting of a riparian buffer to deter animal vectors at a select site, and execution of waterfowl management program at priority locations in Philadelphia.
-Table 4-1 summarizes the WCP control measure project type, description and status for each year of the WCP.
-PWD completed the fifth year of implementation in December 2017.
-To date, PWD has tracked the installation of UV at the Upper Gwynedd and Fleetwood WWTPs, and supported watershed partners in the installation of nine manure storage basins and implementation of eighty-two CNMPs.
+The WCP control measures include supporting the installation of manure storage basins and vegetated buffers on seventeen farms throughout the Schuylkill River watershed, implementation of a Comprehensive Nutrient Management Plan at seven farms, planting of riparian buffers to deter animal vectors select sites, and execution of waterfowl management program at priority locations in Philadelphia.
+Table 4-1 summarizes the WCP control measure project type, description, and status for each year of the WCP since the last submission of the Watershed Sanitary Survey in 2018.
+For more detail on total project progress, yearly Watershed Control Plan Annual Reports can be found on PWD's reporting website: https://water.phila.gov/reporting/watershed-plans-reports.
+PWD completed the ninth year of implementation in December 2021.
+To date, PWD has tracked the installation of UV at the Upper Gwynedd and Fleetwood WWTPs, and supported watershed partners in the installation of sixteen manure storage basins and implementation of eighty-two CNMPs.
 Additionally, at Fairmount park properties and PWD facilities, animal vectors of Cryptosporidium, specifically geese, have been removed and goose eggs have been treated throughout each year of the WCP plan implementation.
+Moving forward, PWD will continue to track WWTP upgrades upstream, support BMPs that reduce Cryptosporidium loadings on agricultural properties, and deter wildlife from priority areas in the City.